parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 [TOC]

+This document details the general architecture of a PVC cluster, including its main components, how the interoperate, how nodes are laid out, and the networks required by a cluster.
+This document must be read and understood to properly administrate a PVC cluster.

 ## Operating System

 PVC is designed to run on top of Debian GNU/Linux, of any version since Debian 10.x "Buster".
 This is the operating system installed by the [PVC Node installer](https://github.com/parallelvirtualcluster/pvc-installer) and expected by the [PVC Ansible deployment playbooks](https://github.com/parallelvirtualcluster/pvc-ansible).
 No other operating systems, including derivatives of Debian, are supported by PVC.